DCC-Lab/RayTracing/tutorial/article.md

 ## Objects, images, and rays

-For completeness, we start with a very brief introduction to the ray matrix formalism.
+For completeness, we start with a very compact introduction to the ray matrix formalism to avoid.
 The ABCD matrix formalism (or ray matrices) allows a ray (column vector) to be transformed from one reference plane to another through different optical elements (represented by matrices).
 A ray is defined as :
 $$
 \mathbf{r} \equiv \Biggl[ \begin{matrix}
 y \\
 \theta \\
 \end{matrix} \Biggr]
 $$
 with $y$ the distance to the optical axis and $\theta$ the angle that this beam makes with the optical axis of the system.
 The optical axis of an optical system is defined as the imaginary line passing through the center of the elements.
 Note that there are other definitions of the ray by some authors that include the index of refraction directly in the ray definition, but these are not used here.
 A set of $2 \times 2$ matrices is used to represent the transformations that optical elements impart on the ray.
-This matrix is represented in general by:
+A matrix is represented in general by:

 $$
 \mathbf{M} = \Biggl[